• Skip to primary navigation

-When you open Command Prompt from a Non-Admin Account, you will only be able to Run Commands that do not require Admin Privileges.
+When you open the Command Prompt from a Non-Admin Account, you will only be able to execute Commands that do not require Admin Privileges.

 Since, the logged in Non-User Account does not have Administrative rights, it will come up with “Access Denied” or similar error message, when you try to execute any Command that requires Admin rights.